 Star Wars VR

-If you love anything to do with The Force Awakens, the Cardboard experience from a galaxy far, far away is for you.
-It puts you in the role of a Resistance secret agent on Jakku, the desert world that features in the film.
+If you love Star Wars, and especially The Force Awakens, the Cardboard experience from a galaxy far, far away is for you.
+It puts you in the role of a Resistance secret agent on Jakku, the desert world featured in the film.
 You can feel the VR force on your iPhone or Android phone.

 Google Cardboard camera